Skillet Corn Recipe

 taking a spoonful of corn from the skillet

-The texture is key here, so it’s all in the method!
+The texture of the corn is key here, so it’s all in the method!
 Trust me when I say, those crispy delicious edges are worth every minute of cook time.

 Step 1: Melt your butter in a large nonstick pan or skillet over medium high heat.

-Tip: if you are vegan or dairy free, you can use vegan butter.
+If you are vegan or dairy free, you can easily substitute vegan butter to make this recipe.

 taking a spoonful of corn from the skillet